 Since moles often appear on the face or other visible parts of the body, many people understandably look for options for removal.
 While some creams on the market promise to eliminate moles, in doing so they can cause scarring; which can be just as troubling as the mole itself, or potentially worse.
 Consequently, mole removal is best left to a professional.

 Here at Q Esthetics Clinics Toronto , we remove moles using a number of methods, including laser mole removal, electrocautery mole removal, and mole excision.
 The best method of removal will depend on the mole itself.
-Call one of our three convenient locations today for a free consultation to see which method is right for you.
+Call one of our two convenient locations today for a free consultation to see which method is right for you.

 Our medical staff will check your moles to ensure the right option is carried out for each specific condition.